wh-alice/mig_visualstudio/vs/test_notintoc/how-to--add-comments-in-the-web-performance-test-editor.md

 ---
-title: "How to: Add Comments in the Web Performance Test Editor | Microsoft Docs" ms.custom: "" ms.date: "09/28/2016" ms.prod: "visual-studio-tfs-dev14"
+title: "How to: Add Comments in the Web Performance Test Editor" ms.custom: "" ms.date: "09/28/2016" ms.prod: "visual-studio-tfs-dev14"